Jump to section

 At what time of day do you have the most energy?
 Set time on your calendar for "white space" during that time.

-When you have a large project to do, block off a substantial amount of time that will be distraction-free, even if you can only manage that once or twice per week.
+When you have a large project to do, block off a substantial amount of time that will be distraction-free.
+This is beneficial even if you can only manage to do it once or twice per week.

 9. Reduce your number of meetings when possible

 Consider alternative solutions to meetings.

 Ask whether you really need to meet.
 Is there another way to get information that is not time-intensive but still effective?

 Ask for an agenda for meetings.
 Determine whether your presence is needed if your organization allows for the option.
 Give agendas before meetings that you’re running.
 Stick to a designated amount of time.

 10. Practice active listening

 Develop your listening skills by paying active attention to what others are saying during meetings.